This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 The amount depends on your address.
 You have to use the rebate finder to get a real number.

-That said, EnergySage (a secondary source, not NYSERDA directly) has published the following Megawatt Block rates:
+EnergySage (a secondary source, not NYSERDA directly) has published the following Megawatt Block rates as of early 2026:

 • Low-to-moderate income (LMI) customers: $800 per kW

-These rates change as blocks fill.
+These rates step down as blocks fill.
 The figures above may be outdated by the time you read this.
 Treat them as a ballpark, not a contract.
-Get the actual number from NYSERDA's tool before signing with any installer.
+Pull the live figure from NYSERDA's tool before signing with any installer.

 How to apply